setms/book/docs/requirements/digest/index.md

 - **System requirements** describe the requirements for a system that consists of multiple subsystems.
   An **external interface requirement** describes the connection between the system and other systems, hardware, or users.
-  Some people use this term to refer to what we here label functional requirements.
 - **User requirements** describe goals or tasks the users must be able to perform with the product to realize the business requirements.
 - **Functional requirements** specify the behaviors the system must exhibit under specific conditions.